 The Tinghitella lab group is committed to equity and inclusion for all people regardless of race, gender, sexual orientation, disability, age, socioeconomic status, and other seen and unseen diversity.

-We recognize that because of systemic inequality in the U.S., identity shapes the experience that each individual has before college, in college, and in a research lab--we strive to acknowledge these experiences and celebrate the diverse experiences of our lab members and collaborators.
+We recognize that because of systemic inequality in the U.S., identity shapes the experience that each individual has before college, in college, and in a research lab--we strive to acknowledge and celebrate the diverse experiences of our lab members and collaborators.
 We are more inclined to think deeply about subjects when we engage with people who think differently from us.
 We commit to educating ourselves on issues of diversity, recognizing that this is a lifelong commitment.